jmod.node fails to build

 cp: /Library/Application Support/Jamoma/Minuit.dylib: Permission denied

 I checked the permissions for "/Library/Application Support/Jamoma".
 It is owned by system with read/write permissions, while the admin group and everyone have read permissions only.
 Are permissions screwed up at my laptop, or could it be that this is a general issue?

-#1 Updated by Théo de la Hogue about 9 years ago
+#1 Updated by Théo de la Hogue over 9 years ago

 - Status changed from New to Closed